Current Forest Service Grant Opportunities

 - Reduce costs of forest management on all land types; and

-- Promote economic and environmental health of communities.
+- Promote economic and environmental health of communities

 From 2007 to 2013, this program was managed by the State and Private Forestry Technology Marketing Unit located at the Forest Products Laboratory in Madison, WI.
-For each of these years, approximately $4m was made available for projects that increase the utilization of woody biomass from federal lands and reduce the risk of wildfire and disease across the country.
+For each of these years, approximately $4m was made available for projects that increased the utilization of woody biomass from federal lands and reduced the risk of wildfire and disease across the country.
 In 2012, the name was changed to the Forest Service National Hazardous Fuels Woody Biomass Utilization Grant Program.

 More recently, in 2014, the Woody Biomass Utilization Grant was renamed the Hazardous Fuels Wood to Energy (W2E) Grant Program and administration was transferred to the US Forest Service Wood Education and Resource Center (WERC).
 The grant is currently referred to as the Wood Innovations Funding Opportunity.